How Home offers are done in British Columbia and what you need to know

-When you have found a home you are interested in buying, your Vancouver Realtor will walk you through the process of drafting an offer to purchase.
+When you have found a home you are interested in buying, your agent will walk you through the process of drafting an offer to purchase.
 Your agent will communicate the offer to the seller or the seller's real estate agent for you.
 Some properties are in demand and you will not be the only interested party making an offer, we will assist you in generating an offer that is reasonable and protects your interests using specified terms and conditions.

 An offer in Vancouver can be drafted with or without conditions; an offer without conditions is known as a firm offer and one with conditions is known as a conditional offer.
 A conditional offer represents the party with the placement of certain conditions on the purchase.
-Some of these conditions could be "subject to financing approval", "subject to the strata council allowing pets", "subject to the buyer's house selling", "subject to an approved home inspection", among many others.
+Some of these conditions could be "subject to financing approval", "subject to the strata council allowing pets", "subject to the buyer's house selling", "subject to approved home inspection", among many others.

 The seller may accept your initial offer, reject your offer or present a counter-offer.
 The counter-offer may differ from your original offer in respect to price, conditions, the closing date or any other items.
 Offers can be countered back and forth between the parties until one of you accepts or rejects, ending the negotiations.